-Kicking off the Extravaganza weekend will be the Deuces Wild Dueling Pianos Comedy Show hosted by the Jaycees at Grandview Lodge.
+The Deuces Wild Dueling Pianos Comedy Show hosted by the Jaycees at Grandview Lodge will continue to be held on Friday, January 22.
 Proceeds from this event will be donated to the Brainerd Warrior Fishing Team in support of our next generation of anglers.
-Advanced tickets are selling quickly – be sure to go to www.icefishing.org to purchase tickets today!
+Tickets may be purchased online at www.icefishing.org or stop in at Anderson Cleaners in Brainerd.

 Eager anglers are encouraged to monitor the Extravaganza Facebook page and web site at www.icefishing.org to purchase tickets or get information including up to date reports on ice conditions.